New Delhi–Amb Andaura Vande Bharat Express

 The 22447/22448 New Delhi - Amb Andaura Vande Bharat Express is India's 4th Vande Bharat Express train, connecting the states of New Delhi, Haryana, Chandigarh, Punjab, and Himachal Pradesh.

 Overview

 This train is operated by Indian Railways, connecting New Delhi, Ambala Cantt.
-Jn, Chandigarh Jn, Anandpur Sahib, Una Himachal and Amb Andaura.
+Jn, Chandigarh Jn, Anandpur Sahib, Nangal Dam, Una Himachal and Amb Andaura.
 It is currently operated with train numbers 22447/22448 on 6 days a week basis.

 Rakes

 It was flagged off with the improved 2nd Generation Vande Bharat Express train and was designed and manufactured by the Integral Coach Factory (ICF) under the leadership of Sudhanshu Mani at Perambur, Chennai under the Make in India initiative.
 However, once the 22439/22440 NDLS SVDK Vande Bharat was given the latest Vande Bharat 3.0 rakes, its Vande Bharat 1.0 rake was given to this train.

 Service

-The 22447/22448 New Delhi - Amb Andaura Vande Bharat Express operates six days a week except Tuesdays, covering a distance of 412 km in a travel time of 5 hours with an average speed of 79 km/h.
-The service has 4 intermediate stops.
+The 22447/22448 New Delhi - Amb Andaura Vande Bharat Express operates six days a week except Tuesdays, covering a distance of 437 km in a travel time of 5 hours 20–25 mins with an average speed of 76 km/h–79 km/h.
+The service has 5 intermediate stops.
 The Maximum Permissible Speed is 130 km/h.